 - Give Them a Voice: Listening also means giving students meaningful voice throughout the learning process and valuing their preferences.
 This can be implemented through inquiry learning, project-based learning, student projects, and more.
 Students have gotten used to having more autonomy during distance and hybrid learning, and they want to continue having ownership in their learning.

 - Know Them: We must put Maslow before Bloom.
 In other words, before students can thrive academically, they need to feel trusted, loved, and supported.
 Once again, relationships are the foundation upon which everything else is built.
-The core of culturally relevant teaching is getting to know your students.

 - Give Them a Safe Space: Because students need to reacclimate to a physical classroom experience, we need to give them a safe space to practice and learn the skills necessary for success.
 We can structure experiences where they can role-play and practice these face-to-face interactions.
 We can also make sure they know that it’s okay to fail, get back up, and try again.